What is Orientation and Mobility Training?

 How is SAMBT Governed and Managed?

 SAMBT has seven trustees with skills relevant to the running of the organisation.
 The trustees are representative in terms of race, gender and visual impairment.
 The Managing Trustee (himself a blind person) is responsible for overseeing the day-to-day running of the organisation, advocacy and fundraising.
-The trust employs a Programme Co-ordinator, who is a qualified O&M practitioner, to manage and plan the training schedule, and supervise the five full time O&M trainers in the field.
+The trust employs a Programme Co-ordinator, who is a qualified O&M practitioner.
+She manages the training schedule, and supervises the O&M trainers in the field.
 SAMBT’s General Manager runs the day to day finances and logistics of the organisation.

-SAMBT has several long term partnerships, mainly with the Gauteng Department of Health and Nelson Mandela Children’s Fund, and a number of small trusts.
+SAMBT has several long term partnerships, mainly with the Gauteng Department of Health and a number of small trusts.
 These partners assist the organisation to deliver its critically needed services across all nine provinces of the country.

 SAMBT is always looking for new partners.
 Partners can support a single training programme, several training programmes, or give support to the advocacy work that the organisation has embarked on.